superdianuj/text_signal_classification/README.md

-# Comparison of LLM and Signal-feature based model performance in Classification
+# Comparison of LLM and Signal-feature based model performance in Classification (Master's thesis)
 ## Summary